Uniform, Combat, Winter

 A customer's favorable review of our Winter Combat Jacket may be viewed here.

 Check out these images of the FURY cast wearing our products...

 FURY Accessory Kit

-For a limited time we are offering an accessory kit so that you can customize your tanker jacket to mimic the jackets from the movie Fury.
+For a limited time we are offering an accessory kit so that you can use to customize your tanker jacket to mimic the jackets from the movie Fury.
 Affixing this kit is reserved for our customers to do themselves.
-Kits include 2nd Armored Division "Woolie" insignia, Khaki style rank chevrons, and grenade ring for the zipper.
-We also include a swatch of fabric for you to sew on field expedient repairs to the jacket to give it that real worn-in look.
+Kits include 2nd Armored Division "Woolie" insignia, swatches of OD#3 fabric to make field styled repairs, and grenade ring for the zipper.

 "Under direction of the Costume Designer, we fitted our hero characters (Incl.
 Warddady) with a mix of the following WWII Impressions, INC uniforms: Tanker jackets and pants, HBT Caps, fatigues and one-pc suits, M41 Jackets, M43 Caps Field jackets and trousers, OD Wool shirts and trousers, OD Undergarments, Horsehide Gloves, canvas leggings, and footwear.
 These uniforms held up outstandingly well during the course of filming.
 The accuracy of WWII Impressions uniforms stood out among similar products supplied by other replicators as attested by our military advisors and technicians.
 These uniforms were well worth the investment.
 We would highly recommend WWII Impressions, Inc products for any film production and we look forward to working with them again in the near future."